dmitriyshub/ocp-kdump/docs/KDUMP_INTRO_README.md

 Adjusting the kdump kernel command line allows for greater control and flexibility in how kdump operates.
 By carefully selecting which parameters to remove or append, you can optimize the kdump process, avoid potential errors, and enhance your system reliability during critical failure scenarios.

-## Controlling which events trigger a Kernel Panic
+## Controlling Which Events Trigger a Kernel Panic

 When you enable kdump on a system, its important to understand the conditions under which a crash dump will be triggered.
 By default, `kdump` doesnt automatically trigger on every possible failure or crash scenario. it relies on specific kernel parameters to determine when to activate and capture a dump.